Effectiveness of Text, Acoustic, and Lattice-based representations in Spoken Language Understanding tasks: Methodology

 As described earlier, one main limitation of pipeline SLU systems is their sensitivity to the errors present in the ASR transcriptions.
 Consequently, there have been proposed several approaches for building SLU systems robust against ASR errors based on lattices and WCNs~\cite{Liu2020wcn, zou2021lattice-slu}.
 Although both, word lattices and WCNs contain more information than N-best lists, WCNs have been proven more efficient in terms of size and structure, thus representing a more plausible alternative when designing SLU systems that receive as input a graph-based structure.

-We implemented an approach based on WCNs, referred to in the literature as WCN-BERT~\cite{Liu2020wcn}.
+We re-implemented a very recent WCN-based approach, namely WCN-BERT~\cite{Liu2020wcn}.
 Originally, the WCN-BERT architecture consists of three parts: a BERT encoder for jointly encoding, an utterance representation model, and an output layer for predicting semantic tuples.
 The BERT encoder exploits posterior probabilities of word candidates in WCNs to inject ASR confidences.
 Multi-head self-attention is applied over both WCNs and system acts to learn context-aware hidden states.
 The utterance representation model produces an utterance-level vector by aggregating final hidden vectors.
 Finally, WCN-BERT adds both discriminative and generative output layers to predict semantic tuples.
 WCN-BERT stands out for being able to leverage the timing information and confidence scores that are part of standard WCNs.
 Authors evaluated the performance of WCN-BERT on DSTC2 dataset \cite{henderson2014second}, a corpus of dialogs in the restaurant search domain between a human and automatic agent (i.e., human-machine conversations) reporting and overall F1=87.91\%.

-For our reported experiments, we made a few modifications to the original WCN-BERT in order to be able to evaluate it in the SLURP dataset.
-We dropped the semantic tuple classifier and the transformer-based hierarchical decoder proposed in the original paper \cite{Liu2020wcn}.
+For our experiments, we dropped the semantic tuple classifier and the transformer-based hierarchical decoder proposed in the original WCN-BERT paper \cite{Liu2020wcn}.
 We only preserve the WCN-BERT encoder and the multi-head attention layers to generate the utterance-level representation.
 On top of this, we concatenate a fully-connected layer to perform intent classification.